andyglover/video-to-sheet/README.md

 ## Project Structure

 - `app.py`: Main application file containing the Flask app and logic for fetching video details and updating Google Sheets.
+- `config.py`: Handles the loading and validation of environment variables.
+It ensures all necessary variables are set before the application runs.
 - `templates/index.html`: HTML template for the web form and user interface.
 - `.env`: Environment variables file (should be created manually as per instructions).
 - `.gitignore`: Git ignore file to exclude sensitive files from being committed.